joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Do not use the task supervisor for now
 - Move default_handlers as configuration
 - Consider to use [Supervised Tasks](https://hexdocs.pm/elixir/Task.html#module-supervised-tasks)s to run commands
 - Introduce Task to run commands